lauyeewen123/SECPH-Y1S1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/Industry Talk& Industry Visit/Assignment 1 (Poster)/README.md

 2. **Balance Skills**: Recognize the need for both technical and soft skills.
 3. **Apply Insights**: Implement practical insights gained from the talk.

-Excited to embrace challenges and opportunities in the data engineering field! 🔍💻
+The industrial talk by PPG has sparked a renewed motivation to pursue holistic professional development in the data engineering field.
+Excited to embrace the challenges and opportunities ahead! 🌟